flutter/website/src/content/perf/app-size.md

 break down the contents of the application into the individual file level and up to function level for the Dart AOT artifact.

-This can be done by `flutter pub global run devtools`, selecting `Open app size tool` and uploading the JSON file.
+This can be done by `dart devtools`, selecting
+`Open app size tool` and uploading the JSON file.

 {% include docs/app-figure.md image="perf/devtools-size.png" alt="Example breakdown of app in DevTools" %}